jadeforrest/blog/content/posts/2023-03-05--steel-threads/index.md

 4. Make it work for just that narrow use case.
 For any other use case, use the old code path.
 Get it out to production, into full use.
 (Tip: you could even do both the new AND old code path, and compare!)
 5. Then you gradually add the additional use cases, until you’ve moved all of the functionality you need to, to the new service.
 Each use case is in production.
 6. Once you’re done, you rip out the old code and feature flags.
 This isn’t risky at all, since you’re already running on the new system.

+Isn't this also the "strangler" pattern?
+Yes, but this can be used for new projects too.
+Read on for a greenfield example.

 ## Steel threads avoid integration pain, and give you higher confidence